-Control Panel: This refers to the main components of the alarm system which contain the backup battery and the main circuit board of the system.
-These components’ are contained within an enclosure.
-In some alarm systems the keypad is integrated into the control panel as well, but this is not the case with all systems.
+This refers to the main components of the alarm system which contain the backup battery and the main circuit board of the system.
+These components are contained within an enclosure.
+In some alarm systems, the keypad is integrated into the control panel as well, but this is not the case with all systems.

 Door and Window Sensor: These sensors are usually two parts.
 One sticks to the door or window, while the other sticks to the stationary part of the home.
 There is a magnetic connection, so when the connection breaks, the alarm knows that the door or window is open.

 A time delay that allows the homeowner a period of time before the alarm triggers due to an event.
 This is most commonly the period of time that allows for homeowners to get into the home to turn off the alarm system before it sounds.
-Most systems default to a thirty second delay.
+Most systems default to a thirty-second delay.

-Exit Delay: This is the delay after an alarm is armed which allows the homeowner to exit the home before the system becomes active.
-Like the entry delay, this can also be adjusted to meet the homeowners specific needs.
+This is the delay after an alarm is armed which allows the homeowner to exit the home before the system becomes active.
+Like the entry delay, this can also be adjusted to meet the homeowners’ specific needs.

-Geo-Services: Helps evaluate hydrocarbon reservoirs and optimize field exploration, development, and production.
-Alarm.com is the only security provider that has geo-services and allows your home to adjust automatically based on your location.
+Used in home automation.
+Alarm.com is the only security provider that has geo-services and allows your home to adjust automatically based on your GPS location on the phone.

 Master Code: A master code is the main code used for an alarm system that the homeowner uses to arm and disarm the home security system.
 The master code for an alarm system has the ability to control other sub-codes of the system.
 The master code, like the access code is usually a four digit code.

-Motion Sensor: These usually detect motion based on body heat in a 90 degree angle and generally up to 45 feet away.
-Every company's motion sensors differ, so it is best to read your specific instructions for your system to insure maximum coverage.
+Motion Sensor: These usually detect motion based on body heat in a 90-degree angle and generally up to 45 feet away.
+Every company's motion sensors differ, so it is best to read your specific instructions for your system to ensure maximum coverage.

 User Programming refers to the ability of the homeowner to set behavioral characteristics of the home security system.
 An example of this is the ability to program the system to chime or not chime when doors and windows are opened.